Titolo

 By clicking on the Change link located under the image and the operator code, it is possible to change the profile and the working unit (switching between the profiles and the units set up for that specific customer).

-In the Revoke certificates section, the NCAR platform is accessed with the relevant credentials to manage the certificates issued here:
+From the 'Manage NCAR certificates' section, you can access the NCAR platform with the corresponding credentials to manage the certificates issued here.

-At the top right, the user can select the language from the drop-down menu, open a ticket by clicking the in-ear headphones icon or adjust a series of settings from the gear icon:
+At the top right, the user can select the language from the dropdown menu, open a ticket by clicking the headset icon, or adjust a series of settings from the gear icon.

 By clicking on the gear icon, in particular, you can configure the layout display by simply enabling or disabling the following settings: